MrNiebieski/LinuxCommandsCompilation/vim.md

 `z` then `enter`, move current line to the top of the screen.

+`H` moves to the first line on the screen.

 `O` begin a new line above the curosr and enter insert mode. `o` is below the cursor.